 Potentially Deadly Infection, Once Seen Primarily in Hospitalized Patients, Is Now Linked to Common Foot Conditions in the Community

-More Americans are developing drug-resistant staph infections, known as MRSA, from common, relatively minor foot problems such as cuts, cracks in the skin, athlete’s foot and ingrown toenails.
+More Americans are developing drug-resistant staph infections, known as MRSA, from common, relatively minor foot problems, such as cuts, cracks in the skin, athlete’s foot and ingrown toenails.

 “If you have a cut or a scrape that gets infected and it’s not healing in a timely fashion, don’t hesitate to get it checked out,” said Karl Collins, DPM, FACFAS, a foot and ankle surgeon in St. Louis.
-Dr. Collins said he’s diagnosed community-associated MRSA infections in patients with athlete’s foot and even a six-year-old who stubbed his toe.
+Dr. Collins said he has diagnosed community-associated MRSA infections in patients with athlete’s foot and even a six-year-old who stubbed his toe.

 Brandi Johnson, DPM, AACFAS, has treated numerous patients for community-associated MRSA.
 The Brandon, Fla., foot and ankle surgeon says half of those patients had infected ingrown toenails.
 Puncture wounds, pedicures and cuts from glass and seashells caused the rest of the infections.